Login VSI

 In 2016, Login VSI announced the public launch of its second product, Login PI.
-Login PI is an active monitoring tool that constantly runs a single virtual user, to monitor and safeguard a good performance and availability of virtual desktop infrastructures and associated business applications.
+Login PI is an active monitoring tool that constantly runs a single virtual user, to monitor performance and availability of virtual desktop infrastructures and associated business applications.
 Both products use virtual users (or synthetic users) to test systems, without the need for real users.

 In 2018, Login VSI announced the Login VSI Enterprise Edition (a combination of Login VSI and Login PI), and the Login VSI Vendor Edition (focused on the industry-standard tests done by this audience).